Florida Keys Tour Itinerary

 THURSDAY | Key West: Key Lime Inn

-For early risers, morning can begin with a pre-breakfast “sunrise bike ride” along the ocean and along the quiet streets before meeting up with the rest of the group to enjoy cinnamon brioche, eggs Benedict and other elegant fare at Croissants de France on Duval Street.
+For early risers, morning can begin with a pre-breakfast “bike stroll” along the quiet streets of Key West for a chance to see the more renowned sites of town before the crowds descend.
+Afterwards, meet up with the rest of the group to enjoy cinnamon brioche, eggs Benedict, and other elegant fare at Croissants de France on Duval Street.
 After breakfast, we board the very entertaining Conch Train which features a professionally narrated 90-minute tour taking you by many of the more famous (and infamous) places in Key West.
-Then you have many options to consider, including taking a stroll around town to visit the Southernmost Point, Harry S. Truman’s Little White House, Ernest Hemingway’s Home and Museum, Key West Butterfly and Nature Conservancy, Sunset Pier, and Mallory Square.
+Then you have many options to consider, including taking a stroll around town to visit the Southernmost Point, Harry S. Truman’s Little White House, Ernest Hemingway’s Home and Museum, Key West Butterfly and Nature Conservatory, Sunset Pier, and Mallory Square.
 Lunch is on your own, so if you are hungry or thirsty, try the Green Parrot Bar, Kelly’s for Key Lime Margaritas, Mojito from Mr. Mojito (aka Jimmy) at Mallory Square, hot sauce tasting at Peppers, and please don’t leave without trying a locally made Key Lime Pie.
 It’s the best!
 Later in the afternoon we will gather for a cocktail reception followed by a gala farewell dinner celebration at Blue Heaven, certainly one of Key West’s finest (and funkiest!) restaurants.

 FRIDAY | Departure Day